symphonists/editor_for_symphony/README.md

 ## Credits

-This a port of the Editor, the markdown editor, by Hsiaoming Yang <https://github.com/lepture/editor>.
+This a port of **Editor**, the markdown editor, by Hsiaoming Yang <https://github.com/lepture/editor>.

 Basic demo of Editor, <http://lab.lepture.com/editor/>